BlueW69/memexec/README.md

 #include "memexec.h"
 ```
 <p>
-  That's the whole install, no build step and nothing beyond the Windows SDK to link against.
-The header auto-links <code>oleaut32.lib</code> on MSVC/clang-cl.
+  That's the whole install, no build step and nothing beyond the <code>oleaut32.lib</code> to link against.
+The header auto-links it on MSVC/clang-cl. <br/>
   If you dont like this behavior or you are using diffrent compiler simply define <code>MEMEXEC_NO_AUTOLINK</code> macro before the include.
 </p>

 ```cpp